sekka1/OpenCPU/anomaly/anomaly.md

 ## <a id="Tutorial">Tutorial</a>
 In this tutorial, we will demonstrate how to use Algorithms.io's platform to do this
 ## Suspicious Purchases

-Here we will demonstrate how to use proximity analysis to identify suspicious entries out of a large set of purchase records, with the great help from Pranab Gnosh.
-For design details of this algorithm, you can visit his blog [post](http://pkghosh.wordpress.com/2012/06/18/its-a-lonely-life-for-outliers/).

 Let's get started.